Configuring Centralized Cache Management in HDFS

 Usage: hdfs cacheadmin -removeDirectives <path>

 Where, path: The path of the cache directives to remove.
-You must have write permission on the pool of the directive in order to remove it.
+You must have write permission on the pool of the directive to remove it.

 Description: List PathBasedCache directives.